 8. A solar-charging battery

 Let’s face it, there are a handful of helpful devices we typically take into the backcountry, whether it be a flashlight, head torch, smartphone or a Bluetooth speaker.
-A portable solar panel device that can quickly charge small- to medium-sized devices and lights is an excellent thing to have on board for longer adventures.
+A portable solar charger that can quickly charge small- to medium-sized devices, lights and other camping tech is an excellent thing to have on board for longer adventures.
+Alternatively, you can get portable battery packs that you charge in advance of your expedition.

 9. Health, safety and sanitary gear